haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 My Ayah dressed me, of course.”

-“Well,” said Martha, evidently not in the least aware that she was impudent, “it’s time tha’ should learn.
+“Well,” said Martha, evidently not in the least aware that she was impudent, “it’s time you should learn.

-Tha’ cannot begin younger.
+you cannot begin younger.

-It’ll do thee good to wait on thysen a bit.
+It’ll do you good to wait on cannot a bit.

-My mother always said she couldn’t see why grand people’s children didn’t turn out fair fools—what with nurses an’ bein’ washed an’ dressed an’ took out to walk as if they was puppies!”
+My mother always said she couldn’t see why grand people’s children didn’t turn out fair fools—what with nurses and being washed and dressed and took out to walk as if they was puppies!”

 “It is different in India,” said Mistress Mary disdainfully.